networknt/light-doc/content/en/style/light-chaos-monkey/exception-assault.md

 reviewed: true
 ---

-This is a middleware handler to generate an AssaultException during the request handling.
+This is a middleware handler to generate an AssaultException, a runtime exception, during the request handling.
 As this is a runtime exception, it will bubble up and be handled by the exception handler at the beginning of the request/response chain.
 For example, the following is a possible setup for the default chain.

 ```
 chains: